 Bipolar disorder causes cycles of mania (or hypomania, a less severe form of mania) and depression .
 The different types of bipolar disorder are based on whether a person has more severe symptoms of mania or depression.

 - With bipolar I disorder, moods swing between mania and depression, sometimes with periods of normal mood between extremes.
-Some children with this disorder have episodes of mania, but episodes of depression vary.
+All children with this disorder have episodes of mania, but episodes of depression vary.
 For example, some children do experience depression, and others rarely are depressed.

-- With bipolar II disorder, depression is more prominent than mania, and manic episodes may be less common and less severe.
+- With bipolar II disorder, depression is more severe than mania.
+And manic episodes may last for fewer days and be less intense.

 - Bipolar, NOS (not otherwise specified), is diagnosed when symptoms of mania and depression are not frequent or severe enough for the above diagnoses.